Documentation Index

 'The email is not on a domain claimed by this organization'

-SSO only accepts users whose email matches a verified domain on the same org.
-Add the user’s domain to SSO domains first, or have them use a different email.
+SSO sign-in is restricted to users whose email matches a verified domain on the same organization that owns the SSO profile.
+Either add the user’s domain to the organization’s list of SSO domains, or have them sign in with an email address on an already-verified domain.

 'The identity provider returned an unverified email address'